nikoloska/MultiFlow-DemoPoject/README.md

 > Voice · Gesture · Color — fused in real time.
 > Built as an application-agnostic library: plug in any modality, define your own fusion logic.

-**Group 2** — Henri Kangas · Allizha Theiventhiram · Charalampos Filis · Boris Verdecia Echarte · Sandra Nikoloska
+**Group 2** — Henri Kangas · Allizha Theiventhiram · Charalampos Filis · Sandra Nikoloska

 ---